srenegado/paintings-data/doc/README.md

 ```
 All the null `museum_id`s are changed to having value `0`.
 #### museum_hours
-There's a record which has an **invalid value** in `close`, that value being `08 :00:PM` (the single space character).
+There's a record which has an **invalid value** in `close`, that value being `08 :00:PM`.
 This is easily fixed by removing the space character.

 ### Relationships
 The cardinalities and participation can be seen in the staging ERD; most tables are in total participation with the other table in the relationship, while a few are not: